pasqal-io/horqrux/docs/vqe.md

 ## Hamiltonian

 In this example, we run VQE for the $H2$ molecule in the STO-3G basis with a bondlength of $0.742 \mathring{A}$[^2].
 The groud-state energy is around $-1.137$.
+Note we need to manually create it by hand, as no syntax method is implemented (such methods are available in `Qadence` though).

 ```python exec="on" source="material-block" session="vqe"